Holindauer/systems-c/processes_and_signals/README.md

 When fork is called, the program execution bifurcates into a **process graph**.
 While the exact order of execution in such a graph is non deterministic, there are certain predictable behaviors.

 For example, in the above function *fork2()*, the parent process is forked twice in succession.
 Before the final print statement "Bye" can be reached, two child processes must be spawned, so we know that at the very least, before "Bye" can be printed, we must see "L0" and "L1" in the terminal output.

+Calling **exit()** will terminate a process with the exit code passed in as an argument.

 ![zombie_process](orphan_process.png)